yubinkarki/quick-notes/README.md

-# okaychata
+# Trying Out Flutter

-A new Flutter project.
+A new Flutter mobile application with user authentication from Firebase.

 ## Getting Started